December 31st

 Meaning of the subhAShita:

-Do not live in such a place even for a day where there is no respect, no affection, no relatives, nor an avenue for learning.
+Do not live in such a place even for a day where there is—no respect, no affection, no relatives, nor an avenue for learning.

 Commentary:

 The lesson to be learnt here is: don't run away from home if these things are not available, rather work towards making conditions better!
-It is a reminder to make sure that a home is a happy place where everyone respects, loves, understands and allows each other to grow as individuals.
+It is a reminder to make sure that a home is a happy place where everyone respects, loves, understands, and allows each other to grow as individuals.

+Create a nurturing environment for those around you.
 Growing and allowing everyone to flourish is the key to happiness!

 pada vigrahaH: